Chicago Catastrophic Injury Lawyer

 Spinal Cord Injuries

-Neck injuries are also known as cervical injuries, and they result in the victim suffering paralysis of all four limbs.
-This condition is known as quadriplegia, which means, the paralysis affects all four of the patient’s limbs or the entire body from neck down.
+Neck injuries are also known as cervical injuries, are extremely severe.
+According to the National Spinal Cord Injury Statistical Center (NSCISC), motor vehicle crashes are the leading cause for neck injuries.
+The next most prevalent is acts of violence and sports related injuries.
+Injuries to this region can result in the victim suffering paralysis of all four limbs.
+This condition is known as quadriplegia or tetraplegia, which means, the paralysis affects all four of the patient’s limbs or the entire body from neck down.

+Injuries above C4 can require a device to aid the person to breathe and can even prevent speaking.
 Quadriplegia injuries are extremely serious and typically require surgery, medications, ongoing physical therapy and a lifetime of assisted care.
 Quadriplegics are often unable to take care of themselves, and require full time or at least part time help from a therapist or caregiver.
+Additionally, the emotional toll of such an injury can require both clinical help as well as support grounds.

 Contact a Chicago Catastrophic Injury Attorney